-Many critics still say Egypt’s Al Gharib is among the most faithful adaptations of Wuthering Heights, capturing the same raw intensity Brontë wrote into the Yorkshire moors, but through a uniquely Egyptian lens.
+Many critics still say Egypt’s Al Gharib is among the most faithful adaptations of Wuthering Heights.
+It captured the same raw intensity Brontë wrote into the Yorkshire moors, but through a uniquely Egyptian lens.

 So while the 2026 version will no doubt put a modern spin on the story (especially with Fennell’s daring vision), it’s worth remembering: Egyptians brought Wuthering Heights to the screen nearly 70 years ago.